pwwang/biopipen/docs/processes.md

           - For example: change "Lysine degradation_Homo sapiens_hsa00310" to "Lysine degradation".
         - `plot`: Whether to plot the result.
 Default: True
         - `title`: The title for the plot.
 Default: "Gene enrichment: {db}"
+        - `cachedir`: The cachedir for gene name normalization.

     - **requires**
         [python-mygene](https://pypi.python.org/pypi/mygene/3.0.0) if `args.norm` is `True`